Man City just getting started, warns De Bruyne

-Kevin De Bruyne said Manchester City will not rest after winning the Carabao Cup final, as Pep Guardiola's side look to win more silverware this season.
+Manchester City will not rest after winning the EFL Cup final, says Kevin De Bruyne, as Pep Guardiola's side look to hoard more silverware this season.

 City put Arsenal to the sword 3-0 at Wembley on Sunday, securing a first trophy under Guardiola's reign in dominant fashion.